Landscape Design Using Evergreens

 Easy Fall Planting

 Fall is the second-best time to plant – with some saying it’s the best!
 We typically have late-summer and fall sales.
 Check out current plant sales here.
-LATE-FALL SOWN PERENNIAL SEEDS Sow perennial plant seeds, that need stratification, after a hard frost – below 25 F. Stratification is the process of seeds being in a Read More »
+GARLIC Garlic is one of the easiest to crops to grow.
+Garlic is planted in the fall late September or early October.
+They start to grow their roots Read More »

 Plants improve your space!